maldorne/awesome-muds/readme.md

 ## Codebases and drivers

-[MUDs](https://en.wikipedia.org/wiki/MUD) evolved from the [original game](https://en.wikipedia.org/wiki/MUD1), created in 1978 in the University of Essex by Roy Trubshaw and Richard Bartle, in _families_ of related games, mainly based in the technologies used to implement them.
+[MUDs](https://en.wikipedia.org/wiki/MUD) evolved from the [original game](https://en.wikipedia.org/wiki/MUD1) (created in 1978 in the University of Essex by Roy Trubshaw and Richard Bartle), in _families_ of related games, mainly based in the technologies used to implement them.

 - [Full chronology](https://en.wikipedia.org/wiki/Chronology_of_MUDs) of the most important MUDs and codebases in the Wikipedia.